quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part70_The_Bellman_Err.md

 :p How do minimal-BE value functions vary between different MDPs?

 ??x
 Minimal-BE value functions are the optimal solutions that minimize bias error in an MDP.
-For the first described MDP, any \(v = 0\) is a minimal-BE solution because it perfectly matches the true values.
+For the first described MDP, any $v = 0$ is a minimal-BE solution because it perfectly matches the true values.
 However, for the second MDP, the same value function introduces errors at states B and B', leading to a non-zero BE.

 This example highlights that minimal-BE value functions can differ significantly between structurally different but observationally identical MDPs.
 ??x